devzx90/bitcoin2/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Bitcoin2 Core release.
+The project leader is the release manager for each Bitcoin 2 Core release.

 Copyright
 ---------